MaVeN-13TTN/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

 5. **Mock External Dependencies**: Isolate units under test from external systems
 6. **Verify Mock Interactions**: Always assert that mocks are called as expected
 7. **Avoid Real Network Calls**: Use mocking to make tests fast and reliable
+8. **Test Decorator Behavior**: Verify that decorators work correctly and preserve functionality
+9. **Use patch.object for Instance Methods**: Mock specific methods on classes when needed
-8. **Maintain Test Documentation**: Document complex test scenarios and expectations
+10. **Maintain Test Documentation**: Document complex test scenarios and expectations

 ## Author